inveniosoftware/docs-invenio-rdm/docs/develop/howtos/dev_email.md

 MAIL_PORT = 1025
 ```

-Restart the application and e-mails will sent to the configured `SMTP` server.
+Restart the application and e-mails will be sent to the configured `SMTP` server.

 Check the inbox in [MailHog UI](http://127.0.0.1:8025).